ggggggg876/NWG-Exposed/README.md

 A few things about Jason Köhne and the NWG community:

 *   NWG does not name the Jew.
-*   NWG does not advocate political action.
+*   NWG does not advocate for political action.
 *   NWG accepts transsexuals.
 *   Jason Köhne brings his pet tranny to WN events.
 *   Jason Köhne has advocated for the [doxing of PF members](https://dailyrake.ca/2021/12/11/white-while-peeing-part-3-pf-meltdown/).